raganwald/presentations/adapt-or-perish.md

 ^ https://www.flickr.com/photos/davelawler/5744858794

-^ time is in short supply, so we'll talk about one thing about one thing
+^ time is in short supply, so we'll talk about one thing

----

-> Duck typing is a style of typing in which an object's methods and properties determine the valid semantics,

----

-> ...rather than its inheritance from a particular class or implementation of an explicit interface.

 ---